anmol1410/mvp-architecture-demo-for-facebook-like-feeds/README.md

 2) The user can view details by clicking on feed item
 3) Feed is Image-only if no text available
 4) Feed is Text-only if no image available
-5) You need to club the items with same date​ under one date title.
+5) Club the items with same date​ under one date title.